Nada-Hesham249/Electrical-Devices-Monitor/README.md

 This project is developed to enhance home safety and promote energy awareness by monitoring the runtime of household electrical devices.

 ## Key Features:
-- **Real-time device usage tracking
+- **Real-time device usage tracking**
-Continuously monitors how long each electrical device has been operating.
+  Continuously monitors how long each electrical device is running in real-time.

-- **Overuse Detection & Alerts
+- **Overuse detection with alarms**
-If a device runs beyond its safe operating time (e.g., an iron or space heater), the system automatically triggers an alarm to prevent potential hazards like overheating or fire.
+  If a device exceeds its safe operating time (e.g., an iron), the system triggers an alarm to prevent overheating or fire.

-- **Usage Logging & Insights
+- **Energy consumption logging**
-Logs the usage duration of each device, allowing users to review their electricity consumption and better understand their energy usage patterns.
+  Records device usage durations to help users analyze and reduce electricity waste.